The Uninhabitable Earth (book): Synopsis

 The book fleshes out Wallace-Wells' original New York magazine piece in more detail, dovetailing into discussions surrounding various possibilities for Earth's future across a spectrum of predicted future temperature ranges.
 Wallace-Wells' argues that even with active intervention, the effects of climate change will have catastrophic impacts across multiple spheres: rising sea levels, extreme weather events, extinctions, disease outbreaks, fires, droughts, famines, earthquakes, volcanic eruptions, floods, and increased geopolitical conflict, among other calamities.

 While the book is not focused on solutions, it recognizes solutions exist to prevent the worst of the damages: "a carbon tax and the political apparatus to aggressively phase out dirty energy; a new approach to agricultural practices and a shift away from beef and dairy in the global diet; and public investment in green energy and carbon capture".

 Reception

 The book has been both praised and criticized for its dramatic depictions of future life on Earth.
 As The Economist stated, "Some readers will find Mr. Wallace-Wells’s outline of possible futures alarmist.
 He is indeed alarmed.
 You should be, too."
 It was also reviewed in The Guardian, The New York Times, and Slate.
 A review in The Irish Times by John Gibbons was critical of the book's primary focus on effects of climate change on humans rather than also covering impacts on other species.

+In The New Climate War, the climatologist Michael Mann dedicates 12 pages to comment on The Uninhabitable Earth.
+About the book, he notably writes that "while some of the blatant errors that marked the original article were largely gone, the pessimistic – and, at times, downright doomist – framing remained, as did exaggerated descriptions that fed the doomist narrative".